Regular paragraphs are the verses as written in the Bible.

 and you will strike his heel."

 It might be confusing at first, but you've got to understand that God is still talking to the serpent in this verse.
 So he's talking about the fact that apparently humans will squash serpents and serpents will bite humans.
 I don't think we need a Bible verse for that.
 Plenty of animals will attack us for survival, because they fear us, to eat, etc., nothing magic about it and I don't know why there's such a focus on the serpent.
-People must have thought they were the most mysterious animal back then.
+People must have thought they were the most mysterious animal back then.16 To the woman he said,

 "I will greatly increase your pains in childbearing;